UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the Registrants Annual Report to Shareholders for the fiscal year ended September 29, 2002, have been incorporated by reference into Parts II and IV of this Annual Report on Form 10-K. Portions of the definitive Proxy Statement for the Registrants Annual Meeting of Shareholders to be held on March 25, 2003 have been incorporated by reference into Part III of this Annual Report on Form 10-K.
+Portions of the Registrants Annual Report to Shareholders for the fiscal year ended October 3, 2004, have been incorporated by reference into Part II of this Annual Report on Form 10-K. Portions of the definitive Proxy Statement for the Registrants Annual Meeting of Shareholders to be held on February 9, 2005 have been incorporated by reference into Part III of this Annual Report on Form 10-K.

 TABLE OF CONTENTS

-Certain statements set forth in or incorporated by reference into this Annual Report on Form 10-K, including anticipated Company-operated and licensed store openings, planned capital expenditures, expected cash requirements and trends in or expectations regarding the Companys operations, constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+Certain statements herein, including anticipated store openings, trends in or expectations regarding Starbucks Corporations revenue and net earnings growth, comparable store sales growth, cash flow requirements and capital expenditures, all constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Such statements are based on currently available operating, financial and competitive information and are subject to various risks and uncertainties.
-Actual future results and trends may differ materially depending on a variety of factors, including, but not limited to, coffee and other raw materials prices and availability, successful execution of internal performance and expansion plans, the effect of slowing United States and international economies, the impact of competition, the effect of legal proceedings and other risks detailed herein.
+Actual future results and trends may differ materially depending on a variety of factors, including, but not limited to, coffee, dairy and other raw materials prices and availability; successful execution of internal performance and expansion plans; fluctuations in United States and international economies and currencies; ramifications from the war on terrorism, or other international events or developments; the impact of competitors initiatives; the effect of legal proceedings; and other risks detailed herein and in Starbucks Corporations other filings with the Securities and Exchange Commission.
+Please also see Certain Additional Risks and Uncertainties in the Starbucks Annual Report on Form 10-K for the fiscal year ended October 3, 2004.

-Starbucks Corporation (together with its subsidiaries, Starbucks or the Company) purchases and roasts high-quality whole bean coffees and sells them, along with fresh, rich-brewed coffees, Italian-style espresso beverages, cold blended beverages, a variety of pastries and confections, coffee-related accessories and equipment, a selection of premium teas and a line of compact discs primarily through Company-operated retail stores.
-Starbucks sells coffee and tea products through other channels of distribution, and, through certain of its equity investees, Starbucks also produces and sells bottled Frappuccino® and Starbucks DoubleShotTM coffee drinks and a line of premium ice creams.
-These non-retail channels are collectively known as Specialty Operations.
+Starbucks Corporation (together with its subsidiaries, Starbucks or the Company), purchases and roasts high-quality whole bean coffees and sells them, along with fresh, rich-brewed coffees, Italian-style espresso beverages, cold blended beverages, a variety of complementary food items, coffee-related accessories and equipment, a selection of premium teas and a line of compact discs, primarily through Company-operated retail stores.
+Starbucks also sells coffee and tea products through other channels and, through certain of its equity investees, Starbucks produces and sells bottled Frappuccino®and Starbucks DoubleShot® coffee drinks and a line of superpremium ice creams.
+These nonretail channels are collectively known as Specialty Operations.
 The Companys objective is to establish Starbucks as the most recognized and respected brand in the world.
-To achieve this goal, the Company plans to continue rapid expansion of its retail operations, grow its Specialty Operations and selectively pursue other opportunities to leverage the Starbucks brand through the introduction of new products and the development of new distribution channels.
+To achieve this goal, the Company plans to continue rapid expansion of its retail operations, to grow its Specialty Operations and to selectively pursue other opportunities to leverage the Starbucks brand through the introduction of new products and the development of new channels of distribution.

 Company-operated Retail Stores